Lais2Barreto/Valorize_NodeJs/README.md

-# NLW Valoriza
+# Valorize NLW Rocketseat

-Api made with NodeJs in which users can get authenticated and post compliments to one another
+Api made with NodeJs and Typescript in which users can get authenticated and post compliments to one another

+## Installation

+yarn

+yarn dev

+## Dependencies

+SQLite
+Express
+Typeorm

-## Regras
+## Rules

-- Cadastro de usuário

-  [ x ] Não é permitido cadastrar mais de um usuário com o mesmo email
+- User Register

+  [ x ] It is not allowed to register more than one user with the same email

-  [ x ] Não é permitido cadastrar usuário sem emails
+  [ x ] It is not allowed to register a user without emails

-- Cadastro de TAG
+- Tag Register
-  [ x ] Não é permitido cadastrar tag sem nome
+  [ x ] It is not allowed to register an unnamed tag

-  [ x ] Não é permitido cadastrar mais de uma tag com o mesmo nome

-  [ x ] Não é permitido o cadastro por usuários que não sejam administradores

-- Cadastro de elogios

-  [ ] Não é permitido um usuário cadastrar um elogio para si

-  [ ] Não é permitido cadastrar elogios para usuarios inválidos

-  [ ] O usuário precisa estar autenticado na aplicação
+  [ x ] It is not allowed to register more than one tag with the same name

+  [ x ] Registration by users who are not administrators is not allowed

+- Compliments Register

+  [ ] Users are not allowed to register a compliment for themselves

+  [ ] It is not allowed to register compliments for invalid users

+  [ ] The user must be authenticated in the application